 After a few biology classes in school, I learned that these tiny critters, like other animals, were driven by an instinctual need for survival.
 They know that if they don’t find food, they will perish.
 Nature, in its infinite wisdom, wired all living beings to be naturally motivated to meet all their fundamental needs.

 We humans are no exception to this phenomenon – we’re relentless when it comes to fulfilling our primal necessities.
 Yet our minds and neurochemistry are a lot more complex than our fellow Earthlings.
 Our brains are composed of logically driven and emotionally driven parts, which both influence our decisions.
 So when we’re making choices, we’re being affected by a lot more than a need for survival.

 This is why many people, no matter how many life hacks and articles they read about staying motivated and disciplined, still find it challenging to stick with a plan long enough to see tangible results for their efforts.
-On a logical level, it might all make sense to them and they may even be aware of the importance of taking action, but somehow, they face roadblocks in implementing the steps.
+On a logical level, it might all make sense to them and they may even be aware of the importance of taking action, but somehow, they encounter inner roadblocks that prevent them from forging ahead.

 Those roadblocks occur because we neglect a significant factor in the decision-making equation: our emotions.
 The fact is that our propensity to make decisions and stick with it isn’t a purely logical process – it’s heavily emotional-driven!
 So the key to staying motivated and disciplined is finding ways to engage our emotions in tasks that we undertake, no matter how tough or boring they may appear to be.